Step 1: Register

-Holiday or student jobs like pizza delivery, as well as jobs carried out on a casual basis only (i.e. in the evening, over the week-end, etc.) are not considered relevant.
-You should only declare work experience of more than 42 calendar days.
+You can declare all types of work experiences, also holiday or student jobs, as well as jobs carried out on a casual basis only (i.e. in the evening, over the week-end, etc.).

-The system allows you to indicate up to three work experiences.
+The system allows you to indicate up to five work experiences.

 If you have more, select the most relevant ones.
 Full-time volunteering activities or a civic service may count as work experience and shall be supported by the same kind of proof as latter.